lz4/lz4/programs/lz4.1.md

 Differences are :

   * `lz4` preserves original files
-  * `lz4` compresses a single file by default (use `-m` for multiple files)
+  * `lz4` compresses a single file by default (see `-m` for multiple files)
   * `lz4 file1 file2` means : compress file1 _into_ file2
+  * `lz4` shows real-time notification statistics
+     during compression or decompression of a single file (use `-q` to silent them)
-  * When no destination name is provided, compressed file name receives a `.lz4` suffix
+  * If no destination name is provided, result is sent to `stdout` _except if stdout is the console_.
-  * When no destination name is provided, if `stdout` is _not_ the console, it becomes the output (like a silent `-c`).
+  * If no destination name is provided, __and__ if `stdout` is the console, `file` is compressed into `file.lz4`.
-    Therefore `lz4 file > /dev/null` will not create `file.lz4`
-  * `lz4 file` shows real-time statistics during compression (use `-q` to silent them)
+  * As a consequence of previous rules, note the following example :
+    `lz4 file | consumer` sends compressed data to `consumer` through `stdout`, hence it does _not_ create any `file.lz4`.

-Default behaviors can be modified by opt-in commands, described below.
+Default behaviors can be modified by opt-in commands, detailed below.

+  * `lz4 -m` makes it possible to provide multiple input filenames, which will be compressed into files using suffix `.lz4`.
+    Progress notifications are also disabled by default.
-`lz4 -m` more closely follows `gzip` command line syntax, supporting compression of multiple files into `.lz4`, the last remaining difference being that source files are preserved by default.
+    This mode has a behavior which more closely mimics `gzip` command line, with the main difference being that source files are preserved by default.
+  * It's possible to opt-in to erase source files on successful compression or decompression, using `--rm` command.
-Since it's also possible to erase source file using opt-in command `--rm`, `lz4 -m --rm` behaves the same as `gzip`.
+  * Consequently, `lz4 -m --rm` behaves the same as `gzip`.

 ### Concatenation of .lz4 files